Understanding Cognitive Behavioral Therapy for Insomnia and How it Can Help Your Sleep

 Practical Tips to Support CBT-I

-To boost effectiveness of CBT-I, consider these tips:
+To boost the effectiveness of CBT-I, consider these tips:

 Keep a consistent sleep schedule, even on weekends.